telerik/winforms-docs/gridview/rows/conditional-formatting-rows.md

 {{endregion}}

 >caution The declarative nature of Conditional Formatting limits the situations in which it can be used.
-While the provided functionality covers most scenarios, there are situations in which you will need to use[events]({%slug winforms/gridview/rows/formatting-rows%}).
+While the provided functionality covers most scenarios, there are situations in which you will need to use [events]({%slug winforms/gridview/rows/formatting-rows%}).
 >